BashMocha/BashMocha/README.md

 I'm Emir, a computer engineering student based in TR.

-I'm interested in AI/ML and learning Python at the moment.
-You might want to look at my Python [repository](https://github.com/CheesyFrappe/cs50-python), which taught by [CS50](https://cs50.harvard.edu/x/2022/).
+I'm interested in AI/ML and learning TensorFlow at the moment.
+You might want to take a look at my TensorFlow course [repository](https://github.com/CheesyFrappe/deeplearning.ai-tensorflow-developer-course), which was taught by [DeepLearning.AI](https://www.deeplearning.ai/).

 Here's what I've been programmed recently:
 <!-- posts -->